Plant & Animal Species Guide

 Longspike Tridens

-Longspike tridens is a warm-season bunch grass.
-As its name suggests, this grass has long seed heads that can be 4-12 inches in length while the entire grass is usually only two and five feet tall.
-Longspike tridens have been coined a pioneer species, meaning that it is able to tolerate harsh environmental conditions.
+Longspike Tridens is a warm-season bunch grass.
+As its name suggests, this grass has long seed heads that can be four to twelve inches in length while the entire grass is usually only two to five feet tall.
+Longspike Tridens have been coined a pioneer species, meaning that it is able to tolerate harsh environmental conditions.
 More info: Wildflower

 Gulf Muhly

-Gulf Muhly is a shorter grass, only reaching 1-3 feet when fully grown.
+Gulf Muhly is a shorter grass, only reaching one to three feet when fully grown.
 It has purple seed heads that take on a deep pink color in the fall.
-The genus for gulf muhly, Muhlenbergia, is named after Henry Muhlenberg, an expert in the field of botany.
-Be sure to check out the gulf muhly around the parking lot on Diana Lane!
+The genus for Gulf Muhly, Muhlenbergia, is named after Henry Muhlenberg, an expert in the field of botany.
+Be sure to check out the Gulf Muhly around the parking lot on Diana Lane!
 More info: Wildflower

 Prairie Lovegrass